How do I choose a therapist? How do I know you are the right therapist for me?

 Yes, your information is kept in the strictest confidence.
 Your information will not be disclosed to anyone unless I have your written permission.
 There are some exceptions to this, which are detailed in the Confidentiality section.

 How much do you charge?
 Do you take insurance?

-Fees vary based on each person's financial situation and range from $200 to $250.
-I do not participate in insurance networks, but your insurance company likely provides out-of-network coverage.
+I accept Empire BCBS insurance.
+I do not participate in any other insurance networks, but your insurance company likely provides out-of-network coverage.
+Fees range from $150-250 depending on your financial situation and level of coverage.
 Call your insurance company to learn more about your out-of-network mental health coverage.
 If you have out-of-network benefits, your insurance company will likely reimburse you for psychotherapy.
 This typically ranges from 50% to 90% after a deductible is met.
 I will give you an invoice each month containing all the information that insurance companies require to process your claim.